-(b) if you are sending any financial details or sensitive information, consider sending it in separate emails or encrypted, password protected documents.
+(b) if you are sending any financial details or sensitive information, consider sending it in separate emails or encrypted, password protected documents; and

-We only use servers in the EU (and Britain).
-Our current host servers are provided by Red Paint, whose servers are based in the U.K.
+We only use servers in the EU (and the United Kingdom).
+Our current host servers are provided by Catalyst2.

 9. WHAT RIGHTS DO YOU HAVE IN RESPECT OF ANY PERSONAL DATA WE HOLD ABOUT YOU?

-- Right to be informed: the right to be informed about what Personal Data the Controller collects and stores about you and how it’s used.
+- Right to be informed: the right to be informed about what Personal Data we collect and store about you and how it’s used.

-- Right of access: the right to request a copy of the Personal Data held, as well as confirmation of:
+- Right of access: the right to request a copy of the Personal Data we hold about you, as well as confirmation of:

 - the purposes of the processing;